Skip to content

 """

-return input.resize(self.npixels)
+return target.resize(self.npixels)

 Resizes the input.